tjjdoherty/NLP_exercise/README.md

-# DataBootcamp_Week8_Day3_Exercise
+# NLP Exercises
-Exercises for DataBootcamp Week 8 Day 3
+This repo contains all exercises and challenges for NLP during the bootcamp.